 The degree requirements for a PhD in Earth and Planetary Sciences are intended to ensure that all students develop independence and originality of thought and acquire knowledge that has sufficient breadth and depth to be scientific leaders in their field.
 Students are required to complete eight courses, six of which must be taken in the Department of Earth and Planetary Sciences.
 Students entering with an AM degree in a closely related field may waive two of these course requirements if approved by the faculty.

 Students begin research early in the program, completing a small project in their second semester.
-At this time each student selects a faculty member to serve as the Major Advisor as well as two additional faculty members to provide additional guidance; these three faculty members comprise each student's Research Advisory Committee.
+At this time each student selects a faculty member to serve as the major adviser as well as two additional faculty members to provide additional guidance; these three faculty members comprise each student's Research Advisory Committee.
 During their second year, students continue this research as they work toward the oral examination at the end of their second year, which requires preparation of a research paper, an oral presentation of research results, and a question and answer session with the Research Advisory Committee.
-Students are also required to obtain training and experience in teaching during their studies.
+Students are also required to obtain experience in teaching during their studies.
 The PhD program culminates in the writing of a dissertation and its defense in an oral presentation.

 AM in Earth and Planetary Sciences